-See, I’ve done a few online get-together, women’s events and other stuff for women I know.
+See, I’ve done a few online get-togethers, women’s events, and other stuff for women I know.

 Here is how I did it: lay the phone next to a television or in front of the TV with the camera fixed on the screen.

-Yeah, know your platform – if not for yourself and your own image, do it for the women participating in it.
+Yeah, know your platform – if not for yourself and your image, do it for the women participating.
 You want them to have the best experience possible, right?
 Do what old people used to call “due diligence” to make sure it is a MAGNIFICENT experience!